-We steer clients through the extensive, multistep process of applying for FINRA membership, including preparing your application, ensuring you have completed all required qualifications and examinations for the business as well as individuals as necessary.
+We steer clients through the extensive, multistep process of applying for a FINRA membership, including preparing your application as well as ensuring you have completed all required qualifications and examinations for your business.

-Our team works with the Financial Industry Regulatory Authority (“FINRA”) and exchange regulated broker-dealers from launch to ongoing administration and support, providing high-quality registration services, FINRA Rule 3120/3130 and exchange annual reviews, market access reviews, anti-money laundering programmes, Financial and Operations Principal (“FINOP”) services, and more.
+Our US Compliance team works with the Financial Industry Regulatory Authority (“FINRA”) and exchange regulated broker-dealers from launch to ongoing administration and support, providing high-quality registration services, FINRA Rule 3120/3130 and exchange annual reviews, market access reviews, anti-money laundering programs, Financial and Operations Principal (“FINOP”) services, and more.

-Our team provides extensive FINRA examination experience.
-We support your broker-dealer through various FINRA Exam enquiries such as cycle exams (e.g. sales practice cycle exam), trading and marketing making surveillance, sweep, or similar FINRA examination efforts.
-Our consultants have the extensive experience necessary to evaluate each broker-dealer’s unique and complex risk characteristics in order to create a comprehensive compliance programme to ensure FINRA compliance.
+Our team has extensive FINRA examination experience.
+We support your broker-dealer through various FINRA Exam inquiries such as cycle exams (e.g. sales practice cycle exam), trading and marketing making surveillance, sweep, or similar FINRA examination efforts.
+Our consultants have the extensive experience necessary to evaluate each broker-dealer’s unique and complex risk characteristics in order to create a comprehensive compliance program to ensure FINRA compliance.

 Broker Dealer Registration FAQs